Education Pilot Grants

 The Department of Medicine is awarding grants to fund research in education.

-- The grants will facilitate career advancement of educators by promoting academic scholarship;
+- The grants will facilitate career advancement of educators by promoting academic scholarship and dissemination;

 - The grants will enhance educator vitality and retention by fostering role diversity and career mastery;

-- The resulting research findings will enhance the training of medical students, residents, fellows, graduate students, and postdocs at BU.
+- The resulting research findings will enhance the training of medical students, residents, fellows, graduate students, postdocs, or faculty at BUMC.

 Clinician and scientist educators with primary faculty appointments in the Department of Medicine are eligible to request pilot funding for educational research once every two years.
-Collaborators in other departments are acceptable as long as the principal investigator comes from the Department of Medicine.
+Teams are encouraged, including inter-disciplinary collaborations, as long as the principal investigator comes from the Department of Medicine.

 Appropriate projects for funding include: